Each year tens of thousands of families in the South Coast Basin suffer from asthma,

 respiratory illness and cardiovascular diseases due to poor air quality.

-We need to take action and end the suffering TODAY.
 The ACT Now Plan will replace all dirty diesel trucks with clean trucks powered by renewable fuel over the next 5 years, starting today.
 Let's use the most advanced technology now to lower emissions and clean our air.

 Watch this video to learn about the #1 cause of air pollution in our area, and what you can do now to help clean it up.